Th1nhNg0/railbound-solver/readme.md

 ## How It Works

 The solver uses a breadth-first search algorithm to explore possible track configurations.
-It places tracks, moves carts, and backtracks when necessary to find a valid solution that allows all carts to reach the destination.
+It places tracks, moves trains, and backtracks when necessary to find a valid solution that allows all trains to reach the destination.

 ## Current Status and TODO List